History of Iraq: Iron Age

 The Neo-Babylonian period ended with the reign of Nabonidus in 539 BC.
 To the east, the Persians had been growing in strength, and eventually Cyrus the Great established his dominion over Babylon.
+The Chaldeans disappeared around this time, though both Assyria and Babylonia endured and thrived under Achaemenid rule (see Achaemenid Assyria).
+The Persian rulers retained Assyrian Imperial Aramaic as the language of empire, together with the Assyrian imperial infrastructure and an Assyrian style of art and architecture.

 Classical Antiquity

 Achaemenid and Seleucid rule

 Mesopotamia was conquered by the Achaemenid Persians under Cyrus the Great in 539 BC, and remained under Persian rule for two centuries.

 The Persian Empire fell to Alexander of Macedon in 331 BC and came under Greek rule as part of the Seleucid Empire.
 Babylon declined after the founding of Seleucia on the Tigris, the new Seleucid Empire capital.
 The Seleucid Empire at the height of its power stretched from the Aegean in the west to India in the east.
 It was a major center of Hellenistic culture that maintained the preeminence of Greek customs where a Greek political elite dominated, mostly in the urban areas.
 The Greek population of the cities who formed the dominant elite were reinforced by immigration from Greece.
 Much of the eastern part of the empire was conquered by the Parthians under Mithridates I of Parthia in the mid-2nd century BC.